EdoardoBonetti/BLAga/docs/intro.md

     make

-## Using ASC-bla
+## Using bla_ga

-To use ASC-bla in your code, set the compiler include path properly, and include the header files
+To use bla_ga in your code, set the compiler include path properly, and include the header files

     #include <vector.h>
     #include <matrix.h>